Quick Answer: Fiddle Leaf Fig Care Basics

 |---|---|---|

-| Humidifier | ⭐⭐⭐ Best | Place near plant; most reliable |
+| Humidifier | ⭐⭐⭐ Best | Place near the plant; most reliable |

-| Pebble tray | ⭐⭐ Good | Keep water below pot bottom |
+| Pebble tray | ⭐⭐ Good | Keep water below the pot bottom |

-| Group plants together | ⭐⭐ Good | Plants create humid microclimate |
+| Group plants together | ⭐⭐ Good | Plants create a humid microclimate |

 | Misting | ⭐ Fair | Can spread disease; not recommended |